Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 - **Biological Network** - When multiple biological pathways interact with each other

 #### Introduction to Signal Transduction 4.2
+**Reasons to Communicate**
+- Regulate its own or another cell’s growth
+- Coordinate movement with other cells
+- Alter its own or another cell’s metabolism
+- Cause another cell to die
+- Altering expression of certain genes
+- Remodeling the cell’s cytoskeleton

 #### Signal Transduction 4.3